efwoods/Learning-React-with-Machine-Learning/README.md

 - Based on who is presented in frame, new social media information will be presented
 - [ ] A button is to be added to train a new model
   - [ ] This button will follow steps 1 - 7 of "github.com/efwoods/webcam-machine-learning/README.md" to continuously collect images while the button is pressed.
 Once the button is released the model begins to train;
+    - [x] Step 1: create a button
+    - [x] Step 2: configure button for depress and release
+    - [ ] Step 3: capture a screenshot
+      - [ ] There is an issue on "captureRef"; The imageRef for the view in App.js is assigned.
+When the button is pressed, the "SaveImageAsync" method sends the reference to save a screenshot.
+This works in "github.com/efwoods/learn-expo/StickerSmash".
+There is an issue here, however.
+    - [ ] Step 4: label an image
+    - [ ] Step 5: create an prediction & store the prediction.
+    - [ ] Step 6: The image is preprocessed
+    - [ ] Step 7: The predictions from the truncated tensor of the processed image form the sample image are saved.
   - [ ] steps 8 - 9 detail how the model will be trained in "github.com/efwoods/webcam-machine-learning/README.md".
   - [ ] A modal will appear once the train-model button is released.
 This modal is similar to the modal from "github.com/efwoods/learn-expo/StickerSmash".
     - [ ] The modal will include a list of fields to allow information to be included such as: